 If B0 of the Fragment Number subfield is 0 and B3 of the Fragment Number subfield is 0, the Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame indicates the receive status of up to 64 or 256 MSDUs and/or A-MSDUs depending upon the value of B2–B1 in the Fragment Number subfield as shown in Table 9-38 (Fragment Number subfield encoding for the Compressed BlockAck vari-ant).
 If B0 of the Fragment Number subfield is 0 and B3 of the Fragment Number subfield is 1, the Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame indicates the receive status of up to 512 or 1024 MSDUs and/or A-MSDUs depending upon the value of B2–B1 in the Fragment Number subfield as shown in Table 9-38 (Fragment Number subfield encoding for the Compressed Block-Ack variant).
 Each bit that is equal to 1 in the compressed Block Ack Bitmap subfield acknowledges the reception of a single MSDU or A-MSDU in the order of sequence number, with the first bit of the Block Ack Bitmap subfield corresponding to the MSDU, A-MSDU, or fragment thereof with the sequence number that matches the value of the Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield.

+The Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame is used to indicate the received status of up to

+64 MSDUs and/or A-MSDUs for a non-HE STA;

+256 MSDUs and/or A-MSDUs for a HE STA (see 26.4.3(Negotiation of block ack bitmap lengths));

+1024 MSDUs and/or A-MSDUs for an EHT STA (see 35.3.7.2.2 (Negotiation of block ack bitmap lengths)).

 TGbe editor: Modify below paragraphes in 9.3.1.8.7 (Multi-STA BlockAck variant) as follows: